instruxi-io/chainlink-hackathon-fractional-ownership/README.md

 [Configure Cloudflare Workers and Space and Time Integration](https://github.com/instruxi-io/cloudfare-sxt-functions) Space and Time reporting data model [here](https://github.com/instruxi-io/fractional-token-data-model) and the reporting dashboard [here](https://query-anywhere-staging.instruxi.dev/).

 Hackathon judges can use the temporary username and password to login to the dashboard.
 Note that you may need to refresh charts manually.
 Space and Time and Instruxi are working hard to support concurrent JDBC requests.
+Contact **austin@instruxi.io** with any issues or concerns.

 **Username:**  hackathon2023
-**Password:**  hackathon2023
+**Password:**  Hackathon@2023